nolanlab/scaffold/README.md

 - **Toggle landmark labels**: toggle the display of the landmark labels on/off
 - **Toggle cluster labels**: toggle the display of the cluster labels on/off
 - **Export selected clusters**: click this button to export the events in the selected clusters in a separate FCS file.
 For this to work, the original RData files corresponding to the clustered files in use must be located in the working directory.

+One of the most useful ways to inspect a cluster is to plot the expression values for the cells that comprise the cluster as compared to the cells that define the landmark nodes the cluster is connected to.
+This can help you understand what is similar and what is different between a cluster and a landmark population.
+The plot generated with the options below will therefore contain all the selected clusters, and all the landmarks these clusters are connected to.

 - **Plot selected clusters**: plot the selected clusters, using the plot type specified in the **Plot type** dropdown menu.
+The plots appear at the very bottom of the page.
 - **Pool cluster data**: for plotting, pool all the data from the selected clusters.
 If the option is not selected, each cluster will be plotted individually as a separate boxplot, or density plot.
 Selecting this option will pool all the clusters data together for plotting.
-- **Markers to plot in cluster view**: one of the most useful ways to inspect a cluster is to plot the distribution of expression values for the cells that comprise the cluster as compared to the cells that define the landmark nodes the cluster is connected to.
-This can help you understand what is similar and what is different between a cluster and a landmark population.
-Using this box you can select the markers you want to inspect.
-To generate the actual plot simply click on a cluster node.
-A plot of the markers distributions will then appear in the lower half of the window.
-The figure will contains multiple subplots, one for each marker.
-Each subplot consists of a distribution of expression values for the cells in the cluster and the cells in all the landmark nodes the cluster is connected to.
-The different distribution can be distinguished by line color, with a legend to the right of each plot.
+- **Plot type**: the type of plot to display.
+Either a boxplot, a density plot, or a scatteplot (biaxial).
+For the latter plot type only the first two selected markers (see below) will be used, corresponding to the x and y axes.
+- **Markers to plot in cluster view**: Select which markers you want to display in the plot.

 ## Map data onto an existing reference